This page describes best practices for designing Cloud Spanner schemas to avoid hotspots and for loading data into Cloud Spanner.

-CREATE TABLE Users ( UserId INT64 NOT NULL, LastAccess TIMESTAMP NOT NULL, ... ) PRIMARY KEY (UserId, LastAccess);
+CREATE TABLE UserAccessLog ( UserId INT64 NOT NULL, LastAccess TIMESTAMP NOT NULL, ... ) PRIMARY KEY (UserId, LastAccess);

-In this modified schema, inserts are now ordered by
+In this modified schema, inserts are now first ordered by

-chronological last access timestamp.
-This schema spreads writes among different
+by chronological last access timestamp.
+This schema spreads writes among

-splits because it's unlikely that a single user will produce thousands of events
+different splits because it's unlikely that a single user will produce thousands

 The diagram below illustrates the five rows from the